Eddington (film)

-Eddington is a 2025 American neo-Western thriller film written and directed by Ari Aster, and starring Joaquin Phoenix, Pedro Pascal, Luke Grimes, Deirdre O'Connell, Micheal Ward, Austin Butler, and Emma Stone.
-Set in 2020 during the COVID-19 pandemic in New Mexico, the film examines the political and social turmoil caused by the contested mayoral election fought between Sheriff Joe Cross and Mayor Ted Garcia.
+Eddington is a 2025 satirical neo-Western thriller film written and directed by Ari Aster, and starring Joaquin Phoenix, Pedro Pascal, Luke Grimes, Deirdre O'Connell, Micheal Ward, Austin Butler, and Emma Stone.
+Set in 2020 during the COVID-19 pandemic and George Floyd protests, the film examines the political and social turmoil in the fictional town of Eddington, New Mexico caused by the contested mayoral election fought between Sheriff Joe Cross (Phoenix) and Mayor Ted Garcia (Pascal).

 The film had its world premiere at the main competition of the 2025 Cannes Film Festival on May 16, 2025, and was released in theaters by A24 on July 18, 2025.
-The film received generally positive reviews from critics and has grossed $12.7 million worldwide.
+The film received mixed and polarized reviews from critics, both negative and positive.
+The film was a box office bomb, grossing only $13.7 million worldwide.

 Plot

-In late May 2020, as a result of the COVID-19 pandemic, Mayor Ted Garcia of Eddington, New Mexico, implements a lockdown and enforces mask mandates based on the Governor's orders at the state level.
-Local sheriff Joe Cross disapproves, arguing the mandates violate freedom of choice.
-Joe lives with his emotionally unstable wife, Louise, and her conspiracy-theorist mother, Dawn.
+In late May 2020, as a result of the COVID-19 pandemic, Ted Garcia, mayor of the small town of Eddington, New Mexico, implements a lockdown and mask mandate based on the governor's orders.
+Conservative Sevilla County Sheriff Joe Cross publicly protests the measures, worsening his already-poor relationship with Garcia.
+Joe lives with his emotionally unstable and distant wife, Louise, and her mother, Dawn, an avid follower of QAnon-like conspiracy theories.

-After confrontations with Ted, who is running for re-election with a tech-friendly campaign that would allow building a data center, Joe decides to run against him, much to the reclusive Louise's disapproval.
-He recruits officers Guy and Michael as campaign aides.
-Louise and Dawn invite radical cult leader Vernon Jefferson Peak for dinner, and during a discussion about their conspiratorial beliefs about pedophilia and child trafficking, Louise hints that her father abused her.
-Joe expresses disbelief in Vernon’s professed backstory, which is based on recovered memories.

-Meanwhile, Ted's son Eric gets involved in Black Lives Matter protests with his friend Brian and social justice-minded Sarah.
-Sarah unsuccessfully tries to persuade Michael to join their cause.
-To sway the election in his favor, Joe claims during a campaign event that Ted sexually assaulted Louise.
-She leaves town with Vernon after denying the allegations in an online video.

-The next day, Joe confronts Ted under the pretext of a noise complaint at his residence during a fundraiser.
-Ted slaps Joe in front of campaign fundraiser guests.
-That evening, in a fugue state, Joe shoots a vagrant dead and dumps his body in a nearby river.
-He next shoots Ted and Eric in their home with a sniper rifle and stages the scene as an Antifa attack.
-Meanwhile, a mysterious private jet carrying heavily armed terrorists heads toward Eddington.
-Officer Butterfly Jimenez of the Pueblo tribe gets involved in the investigation of deaths since Joe shot his rifle on Pueblo land.
-Joe frames Michael as the killer and jails him to divert attention, but Butterfly makes connections pointing to the sheriff.